OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-service-testing/instructions.md

 services that use an external message broker to manage communications in the [Creating reactive Java microservices](https://openliberty.io/guides/microprofile-reactive-messaging.html) guide.

-Tests sometimes pass during the development and testing stages of an application's lifecycle but then fail in production because of differences between your development and production environments.
+Tests sometimes pass during the development and testing stages of an application's life-cycle but then fail in production because of differences between your development and production environments.
 While you can create mock objects and custom setups to minimize differences between environments, it is difficult to mimic a production system for an application that uses an external messaging system.
 MicroShed Testing addresses this problem by enabling the testing of applications in the same Docker containers that you'll use in production.
-As a result, your environment remains the same throughout the application's lifecycle from development, through testing, and into production.
+As a result, your environment remains the same throughout the application's life-cycle from development, through testing, and into production.
 You can learn more about MicroShed Testing in the [Testing a MicroProfile or Jakarta EE application](https://openliberty.io/guides/microshed-testing.html) guide.